Aghade: Christian origins of Aghade and All Saints

 In the fifth century Saint Iserninus, Saint Patrick's nephew, resided in and was buried at Aghade.
 It is argued that Iserninus in close consultation with St. Patrick founded the church here.
 ‘The Carlow O.S.
 Letters’ states an abbey for nuns of the Order of St. Augustine was founded by Dermot McMorogh, King of Leinster, in 1151.
 He appointed it to be a sub abbey of the nunnery of St. Mary de Hoggis in Dublin.
 It appears that in the reign of Henry VI (1422 – 1461) 60 acres of land in Ardristian as well as the rectory of Aghade belonged to this Abbey or rather to the head house of that order in Dublin city.
 The present day church occupies the same site of the former convent.

 Architectural history

 All Saints Church of Ireland Church in Aghade is a three-bay church which was built in the late 18th century and renovated in the early 19th century.

-Aghade Bridge is a five-arch granite bridge which as built circa 1760 and renovated after 1825.
+Aghade Bridge is a five-arch granite bridge which was built circa 1760 and renovated after 1825.
 The bridge is used by locals for fishing, kayaking, swimming and sightseeing.